 Donabedian’s framework for analysing healthcare had three components: structures, processes, and outcomes.
 This page introduces the importance of the structures of rehabilitation.
 Structures are not just buildings and other physical features.
-The structures of rehabilitation include many contextual frameworks, such as how local commissioning is organised, the model of illness used by the team, and the organisation of services.
+The rehabilitation structures include many contextual frameworks, such as how local commissioning is organised, the model of illness used by the team, and the organisation of services.
 The nature of rehabilitation is defined and influenced by these structural factors.
 I show the range of structural elements that may influence rehabilitation in a MindMap here.
 Three structures have a significant and direct impact on the process of rehabilitation: the biopsychosocial model of illness, the multiprofessional team, and the patient-centred problem-solving model of the process.
 These are the focus of this and subsequent pages in this section.
-The other factors have a significant impact on the process and outcome for an individual patient or, more generally, on the nature and availability of services.
+The other factors significantly impact the process and outcome for an individual patient or, more generally, the nature and availability of services.
 This page gives an overview of structures influencing rehabilitation to place the three most essential structures in an overall context.

-Context – what are structures?
+Context – what are the structures of rehabilitation?

 A structure is “the arrangement of and relations between the parts or elements of something complex” [OED].
 Rehabilitation is undoubtedly complex.
 For rehabilitation to succeed, one needs:

 - a team of experts coming from many professions and often from several organisations

 - any specific equipment that team members may need professionally

 - a place for that team to work in, if only for team meetings, keeping equipment and records etc

 - funding to allow the team to work